Detailed FAQs

 • Verifiability – A robust audit trail demonstrating the project’s goals and its delivery against those goals.

 The price of a carbon credit depends on many factors, including supply and demand in the market and the quality, type, size, and geographical location of the project and the credit age (vintage) – but most importantly, the value that credit creates.
+The availability of credits will change depending on supply and demand factors as well.

-Voluntary carbon offset markets enable organisations and individuals to offset their emissions by purchasing offsets that were created either through the Clean Development Mechanism (a UN led initiative born out of the Kyoto Protocol) or in the voluntary market.
+Regulated, mandatory or compliance carbon markets are regional, national or international regimes, enforced through legislation.
+The most comprehensive of these is the European Emissions Trading System.
+British Airways is a long-standing supporter of carbon trading to achieve robust carbon pricing at the least cost to customers.
+Voluntary carbon offset markets enable organizations and individuals to offset their emissions by purchasing offsets that were created either through the Clean Development Mechanism (a UN led initiative born out of the Kyoto Protocol) or in the voluntary market.
 Voluntary credits help to serve micro projects that are too small to warrant the administrative burden or not covered under mandatory compliance schemes.
 Credits generated under these schemes are called Voluntary Emission Reductions (VERs).

 Cost & Pricing

-The project you select – projects vary in price, as described above.
+Cost per tonne and cost per mile may vary depending on: The project you select – projects vary in price, as described above.
+Emissions factors – see FAQ about emission factors.

 The carbon credits we are offering vary in price from approximately £8.00-£11.00 per tonne and carbon removal credits vary from £30 - £100 per tonne.
+Each project has a different price depending on technology, location, carbon standard etc.

 Our Carbon Calculator

+Our calculator uses average historical British Airways data from the most recent full year.
 Other calculators may use factors that are specific to a particular airline, or standard government factors.
 Other reasons for differences include the extent to which data is split by cabin class and whether non-CO2 effects are included.
 Given that the relative scale of non-CO2 impact is uncertain and subject to ongoing research, we are using a radiative forcing index of 1.
 This will be reviewed when further information becomes available.

 An emission factor is a number that has been calculated using historical information about an activity and its emissions to give the quantity of emissions per unit of activity.
 In order to calculate carbon emissions for your flight the total distance is multiplied by the relevant emission factor for the aircraft cabin that you have selected.
 CO2e factors are calculated from average historical British Airways data from the most recent full year.
 The emission metric we use is the carbon dioxide equivalent (CO2e) which takes into account other greenhouse gas emissions produced by aircraft, as defined by the 1997 Kyoto Protocol.